folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm pitiful, sunken place soon as I'm question in' my pride" > The "Sunken Place"

-* Here Kendrick talks about being pitiful and in the “Sunken Place”, which is a reference to the movie **Get Out**.
+* Here Kendrick talks about being pitiful and in the “Sunken Place,” which is a reference to the movie *Get Out.*

-  * In *Get Out* a Black male protagonist named Chris goes to visit his white girlfriend's wealthy family at a secluded estate.
-Although the family is very friendly—actually too friendly—he begins to notice strange behavior, particularly from the Black woman who serves as housekeeper and the Black man who serves as a groundskeeper.
+  * In *Get Out*, a Black male protagonist named Chris goes to visit his white girlfriend's wealthy family at a secluded estate.
+Although the family is very friendly—actually too friendly—he begins to notice strange behavior, particularly from the Black woman who serves as a housekeeper and the Black man who serves as a groundskeeper.

   * One evening, the Black protagonist has a private conversation with his white girlfriend’s mother.
 The mother starts asking very probing questions about his personal trauma while using the sound of a spoon stirring around a teacup to hypnotize the Black protagonist.

-  * As he talks about his traumatic life experiences the Black protagonist feels pitiful and soon becomes paralyzed and cannot move even though he is still awake.
-However, then the mother says “Now sink into the floor.
+  * As he talks about his traumatic life experiences, the Black protagonist feels pitiful and soon becomes paralyzed and cannot move even though he is still awake.
+However, then the mother says, “Now sink into the floor.
 Sink!”

-  * At that point the Black protagonist’s consciousness becomes totally disconnected or dissociated from his body and sent down to what the mother calls “the sunken place”.
-In the “sunken place” he faintly see what’s going on around him but is unable to move his body or do anything about it.
+  * At that point, the Black protagonist’s consciousness becomes totally disconnected or dissociated from his body and sent down to what the mother calls “the Sunken Place.”
+In the “Sunken Place,” he can faintly see what’s going on around him but is unable to move his body or do anything about it.

-  * Later on the White mother keeps the Black protagonist in the hypnotized state long enough to strap him to a restraining chair in the basement.
-The Black protagonist then learns that the family uses the daughter to attract black people and bring them to her family’s estate where they are hypnotized with the consciousness sent to the sunken place.
-The family then takes over the Black person’s body and transfers the consciousness of older, “degenerate” White person into the Black person’s stolen body stolen body.
+  * Later on, the White mother keeps the Black protagonist in the hypnotized state long enough to strap him to a restraining chair in the basement.
+The Black protagonist then learns that the family uses the daughter to attract Black people and bring them to her family’s estate, where they are hypnotized, with their consciousness sent to the Sunken Place.
+The family then takes over the Black person’s body and transfers the consciousness of an older, “degenerate” White person into the Black person’s stolen body.

-  * The protagonists learns that Black woman who is serving as the housekeeper and the Black man who is serving as the groundskeeper are Black people whose bodies were previously stolen so that their consciousness could be replaced by the consciousness of the girlfriend’s grandmother and grandfather respectively.
+  * The protagonist learns that the Black woman who is serving as the housekeeper and the Black man who is serving as the groundskeeper are Black people whose bodies were previously stolen so that their consciousness could be replaced by the consciousness of the girlfriend’s grandmother and grandfather, respectively.

   * The Black protagonist refuses to be a victim of this plot.
-He manages to free himself from the restraining chair before his body is stolen and kill several members of the family before escaping from the estate with the help of his Black friend.
+He manages to free himself from the restraining chair before his body is stolen and kills several members of the family before escaping from the estate with the help of his Black friend.

 * Kendrick seems to be referencing the plot of *Get Out* as a metaphor for what the White-owned entertainment industry is doing to Black artists and Black culture.

-* The White owned entertainment industry is sending out corporate White folks to attract Black artists to come join the the White entertainment industry.
+* The White-owned entertainment industry is sending out corporate White folks to attract Black artists to join the White entertainment industry.

 * Once the Black artist is in the building, the White industry folks hypnotize and paralyze Black artists by getting them to keep talking about their traumatic life experiences until they feel pitiful.

   * This is similar to the experiences that Kendrick alluded to on “Mother I Sober” when he rapped:

-    * “Traded in my tears for a Range Rover”
+    * “Traded in my tears for a Range Rover.”

-* The White industry folk then forces the Black artist into a state of unconsciousness (aka the "Sunken Place") where they become disconnected and dissociated from what’s going on around them.
+* The White industry folk then force the Black artist into a state of unconsciousness (aka the "Sunken Place") where they become disconnected and dissociated from what’s going on around them.

-* After forcing the Black artist into a state of unconsciousness, the White corporate industry folk can then steal the Black artist’s body of work (e.g. the master recording of a music artist) and give it to a degenerate White person to own as his or her own body of work while the Black artist is still trapped in the “Sunken Place”.
+* After forcing the Black artist into a state of unconsciousness, the White corporate industry folk can then steal the Black artist’s body of work (e.g., the master recordings of a music artist) and give it to a degenerate White person to own as their own body of work while the Black artist is still trapped in the “Sunken Place.”

-  * It is notable that the word “corporate” comes from the Latin word “corporātiō” which literally means “the assumption or taking on of a body”
+  * It is notable that the word “corporate” comes from the Latin word “corporātiō,” which literally means “the assumption or taking on of a body.”

-  * This idea of stealing a Black artist's body (of work) also mirrors the metaphor of petrification where White corporate industry folk kill the Black artist’s consciousness, penetrate into their body of work, and slowly replace the flexible, organic flesh with rock hard, inflexible, inorganic minerals until the body is just a hard relic of a past life.

-* Kendrick, like the protagonists of Get Out is one of the few Black artists who has been able to regain consciousness, free himself from the restraints of his original contract, and now seems poised to kill the White industry folk so that he can escape before they try to send his consciousness back to the "Sunken Place."
+* Kendrick, like the protagonist of *Get Out*, is one of the few Black artists who has been able to regain consciousness, free himself from the restraints of his original contract, and now seems poised to kill the White industry folk before they try to send his consciousness back to the "Sunken Place."

 {{< /details >}}